-The act provides that a school employee, student, or volunteer is immune from civil liability for damages that arise from the reporting of an incident of harassment, intimidation, or bullying.
+The bill provides that a school employee, student, or volunteer is immune from civil liability for damages that arise from the reporting of an incident of harassment, intimidation, or bullying.
 A person qualifies for immunity only if the person reports the incident promptly in good faith and in compliance with the procedures specified in the district's policy.
-Although the act states that the requirement to adopt anti-harassment policies does not create a new cause of action or substantive legal right, it further specifies that, except for the qualified immunity provided to persons who report incidents, nothing in the act's provisions prohibits a victim of harassment, intimidation, or bullying from seeking redress for harm under statutory or common law.
+Although the bill states that the requirement for school districts and community schools to adopt anti-harassment policies does not create a new cause of action or substantive legal right, it further specifies that, except for the qualified immunity provided to persons who report incidents, nothing in the bill's provisions prohibits a victim of harassment, intimidation, or bullying from seeking redress for harm under statutory or common law.